learnk8s/learnk8s.io/src/custom-authentication/content.md

 An incoming request is presented to each authentication plugin in sequence.

-If any of the authentication plugins can successfully verify the credentials in the request, then authentication is complete and the request proceeds to the authorisation stage (the execution of further authentication plugins is short-circuited).
+If any of the authentication plugins can successfully verify the credentials in the request, then authentication is complete and the request proceeds to the authorisation stage (the execution of the other authentication plugins is short-circuited).

 If none of the authentication plugins can authenticate the request, the request is rejected with a [401 Unauthorized](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) HTTP status code.